-The three malleolus bones can all be fractured separately without the others being affected.
+The three malleolus bones can all undergo separate fractures without affecting the others in the group.

-There is also a bimalleolar equivalent, where the ligaments on the inside of the ankle are damaged as well as one of the malleoli.
-In most of these cases, the fibula is broken and the medial ligaments are injured.
+Some people also experience a bimalleolar equivalent fracture.
+This occurs when the ligaments on the inside of the ankle incur damage as well as one of the malleoli.
+In many bimalleolar equivalents, the fibula breaks and injury occurs in the medial ligaments.

-Both bimalleolar fractures and a bimalleolar equivalent will typically make the ankle unstable and can be related to a dislocation.
-Surgery is usually recommended to treat them.
+Doctors usually recommend surgery for both bimalleolar fractures and bimalleolar equivalent fractures because they can make the ankle unstable and lead to a dislocation.

-A trimalleolar fracture is a serious injury that will dramatically affect the person's life for the several months it takes to heal.
+A trimalleolar fracture is a serious injury that will dramatically reduce a person's mobility and quality of life while the injury heals.

-With proper rehabilitation, a person can regain full function following an ankle fracture, but this can take up to 2 years, according to the American Academy of Orthopaedic Surgeons.
+With full rehabilitation, a person can regain full mobility following an ankle fracture.
+However, this may take up to 2 years, according to the American Academy of Orthopaedic Surgeons.